ThomasAUB/poulpe/README.md

   Poulpe is a compile-time observer design pattern.

-  It allows to statically define receivers by implementing a **pReceive** function.
+  It allows to send data and events from one class to another without other coupling than the signal type.

 ## How-To